stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

 Yeah.
-We just sort of-- I was supposed to cold call people and confuse them into getting solar panels put on, and then [__TIM:__ Horrifying.] keep them in a holding pattern, because we were supposed to install them but never did, and then eventually the ex-banker--surprise surprise--owner of the company, folded the company and just sold all of the details to like his mate who ran a bigger company.
+We just sort of-- I was supposed to cold call people and confuse them into getting solar panels put on, and then [__TIM:__ Horrifying.] keep them in a holding pattern, because we were supposed to install them but never did, and then eventually the ex-banker--surprise surprise--owner of the company, folded the company and just sold all of the details to, like, his mate who ran a bigger company.

 #### TIM